RenderKit/ospray/doc/api.md

 objects rendered by OSPRay.

-OSPRay supports antialiasing in image space by using pixel filters, which are centered around the center of a pixel.
+OSPRay supports antialiasing in image space by using pixel filters, which are aligned around the center of a pixel.
 The size $w×w$ of the filter depends on the selected filter type.
 The types of supported pixel filters are defined by the `OSPPixelFilterType` enum and can be set using the `pixelFilter` parameter.